smaolab/LXR-OWL/README.md

 - 7: Tabaria Wave Shaper
 - 8: Disto Wave Shaper
 - 9-16: not working yet.

-# if you use the FXs, they will bring a lot of overdrive and 8 bits sounds.
-To fuly enjoy the sounds, mute the track 1, the BD/kick.. otherwise you will get very strong OVERDRIVE sounds :-)
+## Advice: If you use the FXs, they will bring a lot of overdrive and 8 bits sounds : To fully enjoy the sounds, mute the track1 (the BD/kick), otherwise you may get very strong OVERDRIVE sounds.

 Enjoy!
 :-)